Advances and challenges in single-molecule electron transport: Computational techniques

 The origin of current-induced forces has been discussed in a particularly illuminating way in \textcite{Lu2010}.
 Our presentation is inspired by this work.
 Consider a kinetic equation for the vector $\bR$ comprising the coordinates of all atoms measured with respect to their equilibrium positions.
 The equation takes the following form,

-Its left-hand side is merely the statement that the relaxation dynamics of $\bR$ can be modeled by a collection of damped oscillators with mass tensor $M$.
+where the usual assumptions underlying such kinetic equations have been made.
+Most notably, a separation of time scales is assumed, so that a Markovian ansatz is justified.
+The left-hand side (lhs) of Eq. \eqref{e6a} is merely the statement that the relaxation dynamics of $\bR$ can be modeled by a collection of damped oscillators with mass tensor $M$.
 The matrix $D$ accounts for the restoring forces and is symmetric, reflecting Newton's third law.
 The matrix $\eta$ incorporates dissipation and also is symmetric, as can be seen, {\it e.g.}, from the fluctuation-dissipation theorem.
 In addition, it is positive semi-definite to guarantee the second law of thermodynamics.

 The right-hand side includes the fluctuating forces typical of Langevin-type descriptions.
-The equilibrium part of these forces, ${\bf F}_\text{f}^\text{eq}:= {\bf F}_\text{f}(0)$, is trend-less by construction of $\eta$ and $D$.
+The equilibrium part of these forces, ${\bf F}_\text{f}^\text{eq}\coloneqq {\bf F}_\text{f}(0)$, is trend-less by construction of $\eta$ and $D$.
 Out of equilibrium, for $V_\text{b}{\neq} 0$, trends exist, which are quite naturally cast into a form analogous to the lhs of \eqref{e6a},

 Formally, the matrices ${\mathcal A}$ and ${\mathcal B}$ can be decomposed into symmetric and anti-symmetric constituents.
 Symmetric pieces, if they exist, combine with $\eta$ and $D$ and do not give rise to qualitatively new phenomena - at least at small enough $V_\text{b}$.
 Therefore, the symmetric pieces will be ignored and ${\mathcal A}$ and ${\mathcal B}$ are considered as antisymmetric.